 Total aircraft operations (take-offs and landings) at TUS decreased 6.7% in FY 2020 after increasing 0.2% in FY 2019 and decreasing 1.3% in FY 2018.
 Total FY 2020 operations comprised 62,554 general aviation operations, 43,233 air carrier and air taxi (passenger airline, cargo airline, and charter) operations and 16,844 military operations.
 In contrast to air carrier and air taxi operations that generate landing fee revenue, general aviation and military operations do not directly generate revenue for the Authority.
 The decrease in operations for FY 2020 was primarily attributed to a decrease in air carrier and military operations of 25.9% and 9.7%, respectively, which was partially offset by an increase of 5.1% in general aviation.
-The increase in operations for FY 2019 was primarily attributed to an increase of 5.1% in general aviation.
-The increase in operations for FY 2019 was primarily attributed to an increase of 5.3% and 5.8%, respectively, which was partially offset by decreases of 11.9% in military operations and 1.1% in general aviation.
+The increase in operations for FY 2019 was primarily attributed to an increase in air carrier and air taxi operations of 7.3% and 5.8%, respectively, which was partially offset by decreases of 11.9% in military operations and 1.1% in general aviation.